If you've been a self confessed coffee aficionado for so long, the term coffee cupping might sound familiar to you.

-But do you know what coffee cupping is?
+But do you know what coffee cupping really is?

-Coffee cupping actually includes lots of factors, techniques, and the Specialty Coffee Association of America (SCAA) even set a certain standard for this.
+Coffee cupping is "the practice of observing the tastes and aromas of brewed coffee".
+It includes lots of factors, techniques, and the Specialty Coffee Association of America (SCAA) even set a certain standard for this.

 That label is a product of cupping!